rmr88/PubPol590/README.md

 ### descriptives.do

-*Files created: all tab_*.csv files in Descriptives, and supplemental_stats.csv and additive_index.csv in supplemental*
+*Files created: all tab_\*.csv files in Descriptives, and supplemental_stats.csv and additive_index.csv in supplemental*

 This DO file creates tables of descriptive statistics, including the summary tables found in the paper and a table of supplemental statistics that may be of interest.
 The tables are exported to CSV files, created directly by the DO file.
 This is done using the tabmatrix and mat2txt programs I wrote, described below.

 ### factors.do

-*File created:
+*File created: factors.csv in supplemental folder*

 This DO file performs confirmatory factor analysis on the Big Five personality measures.
 The purpose is to confirm that adiditve indices are appropriate for use in the model.